rockstarCSE057/rockstarCSE057/README.md

-## Hey there!  👋😄😄😄
+## Hey there!👋 I'm Mohan Sirvi 😄😄😄
 <br />
-I'm ## Mohan Sirvi! from India, a 3rd-year computer Engineering student at NIT SRINAGAR🎓 and also a Software developer.
+I'm Mohan Sirvi from India, a 3rd-year computer Engineering student at NIT SRINAGAR🎓 and also a Software developer.